Game Plan For The Week - Cramer's Mad Money (11/17/17)

 CEO interview - Applied Materials (NASDAQ:AMAT)

 The stock of Applied Material went up on good earnings and is up 75% for the year.
-Cramer interviewed CEO Gary Dickerson to know what lies ahead.
+Cramer interviewed CEO Gary Dickerson to hear what lies ahead.

 "There's never been a better time to be an investor in the company's 50-year history," said Dickerson.
-He adds that trends like big data and AI are changing the competitive landscape and Applied Materials is at the center of that growth.
+He added that trends like big data and AI are changing the competitive landscape and Applied Materials is at the center of that growth.
 "We see this in retail today, health care, transportation, many, many, many different areas.
 And at the foundation of that technology is Applied Materials with materials innovation," he said.

 Companies are competing digitally by investing in smart devices and better displays and it benefits Applied Materials.
 "That is fueling our business.
-That's something we've never seen in the history of our company," adds Dickerson.
+That's something we've never seen in the history of our company," added Dickerson.

 With the growth in smart devices, the company's sensor technology, memory power and data retention get a boost which is now in a multi-year growth phase.
 "The memory business is also growing at a rate we've never seen before.
 All of these smart devices are creating a tremendous amount of data.
 Data's exploding.
 The profitability of memory companies is better than we've ever seen.
 And also, to really capture the value, you have to take the data and process it with high-performance computing.
 And the fundamental technology for high-performance computing and A.I., those materials come from Applied Materials," he said.